resource loading

 Fig. 11 Total cost of unmitigated delay

 In this case study the contractor was able to mitigate some of the impact by moving some of the resources elsewhere for the duration of the standing time.
-Figure 12 shows the cost that the contractor was able to save the client / owner.

 Fig. 12